-Interpretation of drug-resistance testing before ART initiation in persons with chronic HIV infection is less straightforward.
-The rate at which transmitted resistance-associated mutations revert to wild-type virus has not been completely delineated, but mutations present at the time of HIV transmission are more stable than those selected under drug pressure.
-It is often possible to detect resistance-associated mutations in viruses that were transmitted several years earlier.28-30 No prospective trial has addressed whether drug-resistance testing before initiation of therapy confers benefit in this population.
-However, data from several studies suggest that virologic responses in persons with baseline resistance mutations are suboptimal.^{16-19,31-33} In addition, an analysis of early genotypic resistance testing in ARV-naive persons suggests that baseline testing in this population is cost effective and should be performed.34 Therefore, resistance testing in people with chronic infections is recommended at the time of entry into HIV care (AII).
-Although no definitive prospective data exist to support the choice of one type of resistance testing over another, genotypic testing is generally preferred over phenotypic testing because of lower cost, more rapid turnaround time, greater sensitivity for detecting mixtures of wild-type and resistant virus, and test results that are easier to interpret (AIII).
-If therapy is deferred, repeat testing shortly before initiating ART may be considered because the patient may have acquired drug-resistant virus (i.e., superinfection) (CIII).

-Standard genotypic drug-resistance testing in ARV-naive persons involves testing for mutations in the RT and PR genes.
+Although no definitive prospective data exist to support the choice of one type of resistance testing over another, genotypic testing is generally preferred over phenotypic testing because of lower cost, more rapid turnaround time, greater sensitivity for detecting mixtures of wild-type and resistant virus, and easier interpretation of test results (AIII).
+If therapy is deferred, repeat testing shortly before initiating ART may be considered, because the patient may have acquired drug-resistant virus (i.e., superinfection) (CIII).29 Standard genotypic drug-resistance testing in ARV-naive persons involves testing for mutations in the RT and PR genes.
 Although reports of transmission of INSTI-resistant virus are rare, as use of INSTIs increases, the potential for transmission of INSTI-resistant virus may also increase.
-Therefore, when INSTI resistance is suspected, providers should supplement standard baseline genotypic resistance testing with genotypic testing for resistance to this class of drugs (BIII).
+Therefore, when INSTI resistance is suspected, providers should supplement standard baseline genotypic resistance testing with genotypic testing for resistance to this class of drugs, which may need to be ordered separately (AIII).